 Next & Previous

-Whilst Highlight is active, Next and Previous can be used to navigate between fixtures, tweaking their Pan and Tilt in turn.
+Whilst Highlight is active, Next and Previous can be used to navigate between fixtures or cells, tweaking their Pan and Tilt in turn.
 The Next function can be accessed by holding Shift and tapping the right arrow key, and Previous can be accessed by holding Shift and tapping the left arrow key.

 Next and Previous are written in the command line, bringing the added benefit of allowing you to backspace through the commands: